Nantes: Modern pronunciation and nicknames

-Nantes' historical nickname was "Venice of the West" (la Venise de l'Ouest), a reference to the many quays and river channels in the old town before they were filled in during the 1920s and 1930s.
+Nantes's historical nickname was "Venice of the West" (la Venise de l'Ouest), a reference to the many quays and river channels in the old town before they were filled in during the 1920s and 1930s.
 The city is commonly known as la Cité des Ducs "the City of the Dukes [of Brittany]" for its castle and former role as a ducal residence.

 History

 Prehistory and antiquity

 The first inhabitants of what is now Nantes settled during the Bronze Age, later than in the surrounding regions (which have Neolithic monuments absent from Nantes).
 Its first inhabitants were apparently attracted by small iron and tin deposits in the region's subsoil.
 The area exported tin, mined in Abbaretz and Piriac, as far as Ireland.
 After about 1,000 years of trading, local industry appeared around 900 BC; remnants of smithies dated to the eighth and seventh centuries BC have been found in the city.
 Nantes may have been the major Gaulish settlement of Corbilo, on the Loire estuary, which was mentioned by the Greek historians Strabo and Polybius.

 Its history from the seventh century to the Roman conquest in the first century BC is poorly documented, and there is no evidence of a city in the area before the reign of Tiberius in the first century AD.
 During the Gaulish period it was the capital of the Namnetes people, who were allied with the Veneti in a territory extending to the northern bank of the Loire.
 Rivals in the area included the Pictones, who controlled the area south of the Loire in the city of Ratiatum (present-day Rezé) until the end of the second century AD.
 Ratiatum, founded under Augustus, developed more quickly than Nantes and was a major port in the region.
 Nantes began to grow when Ratiatum collapsed after the Germanic invasions.

 Because tradesmen favoured inland roads rather than Atlantic routes, Nantes never became a large city under Roman occupation.
 Although it lacked amenities such as a theatre or an amphitheatre, the city had sewers, public baths and a temple dedicated to Mars Mullo.
-After an attack by German tribes in 275, Nantes' inhabitants built a wall; this defense also became common in surrounding Gaulish towns.
+After an attack by German tribes in 275, Nantes's inhabitants built a wall; this defense also became common in surrounding Gaulish towns.
 The wall in Nantes, enclosing 16 ha, was one of the largest in Gaul.

 Christianity was introduced during the third century.
 The first local martyrs (Donatian and Rogatian) were executed in 288–290, and a cathedral was built during the fourth century.